CamComDuck/pollinator-habitat/Discovery/README.md

 # Discovery

-Discovery Meeting Notes and Summary:
+- Discovery Meeting Notes and Summary:
    -2025-09-23.md: Initial meeting with Ronda and Conner Prarie.

-Notes taken from discovery meeting were digitized.
-Included in folder: Discovery_Meeting_Notes Written by:
+- Notes taken from discovery meeting were digitized.
+Included in folder Discovery_Meeting_Notes, Written by:

-Campbell:
+ - Campbell:
-    -Campbell_Disc_Meeting_Notes_1
+     - Campbell_Disc_Meeting_Notes_1
-    -Campbell_Disc_Meeting_Notes_2
+     - Campbell_Disc_Meeting_Notes_2
-CJ:
+ - CJ:
-    -CJ_Disc_Meeting_Notes
+     - CJ_Disc_Meeting_Notes
-Evan:
+ - Evan:
-    -Evan_Disc_Meeting_Notes_1
+     - Evan_Disc_Meeting_Notes_1
-    -Evan_Disc_Meeting_Notes_2
+     - Evan_Disc_Meeting_Notes_2

-The meeting was recorded and uploaded on YouTube [here](https://youtu.be/JM1kIsERxTE).
+- The meeting was recorded and uploaded on YouTube [here](https://youtu.be/JM1kIsERxTE).
 Select screenshots are included:

 ![Meeting Screenshot 1](https://github.com/CamComDuck/pollinator-habitat/blob/master/Discovery/Meeting_Pictures/meeting_screenshot1.png)
 ![Meeting Screenshot 2](https://github.com/CamComDuck/pollinator-habitat/blob/master/Discovery/Meeting_Pictures/meeting_screenshot2.png)

-After our meeting with Ronda, she sent several documents providing detail about the requirements.
+- After our meeting with Ronda, she sent several documents providing detail about the requirements.

-By Folder:
+- By Folder:
-    -Graphics
+    - Graphics
         - 2 different Conner Prarie graphics
             1. CP_Wordmark Stacked_RGB-01
             2. CP_Wordmark Horiz_CMYK-01
-        -A brand standard guide, that also has good info on Conner Prarie in general -
+        - A brand standard guide, that also has good info on Conner Prarie in general

-    -Pollinator_Garden
+    - Pollinator_Garden
-        -PDF docs that provide are the backbone of the application.
+        - PDF docs that provide are the backbone of the application.
             1. Pollinator Dichotomous Key Activity Directions -In depth explanation of the activities function and set up structure -Will provide information on how to design the "flow of interaction".